jlazovskis/TopoAware/README.md

 * [gudhi](https://gudhi.inria.fr) : Sparsification methods

 ## Usage

+`hypervolume-t` can be used directly with the provided releases, or can be compiled from the source code.

+### Relases

+TODO

+### Compiling

-`hypervolume-t` depends on other libraries, which need to be set up before usage:
+`hypervolume-t` depends on other libraries, which need to be set up before compiling:
 * [boost](https://www.boost.org) : C++ Libraries
 * [Eigen](https://eigen.tuxfamily.org) : Template library for linear algebra
 * [CGAL](https://www.cgal.org) : Coputational Geometry Algorithms Library